swfsql/phasmo/pkg/README.md

 ## Bugs

+- If your pc/phone browser doesn't support emoji, you are in bad luck.
+    - You can check [this page](https://swfsql.github.io/phasmo/doc/phasmo_rs/phasmo/enum.Ghost.html#variants) to verify.
+    - Although apps like WhatsApp are able to show emojis, they use their own font so this doesn't mean that your browser will also be able to show them.
+(I didn't know that, and my own phone cant lol)
-- At the start, only a small screen area is shown (idk why).
-To workaround this, just resize the browser window (or zoom) back and forth.
+- At the start, only a small portion of the screen is shown.
+Moving/resizing/zooming the window appears to fix this.
-- Using a different zoom will make the mouse pointer calculation "change too much", and so it won't work.
-I also don't know why.
+- Zooming in/out mess up the cursor position.
+To mitigate this, I've added a small circle representing the "seen" cursor.

 Please note that the underlying drawing library is experimental and is not stable yet.
 Also, note that this particular app is really non-optimal (resource-wise).